 Any time you accept online donations, security should be a top priority.
 With peer-to-peer fundraising, your donors will be sharing their fundraising pages with everyone they know.
 Make sure that your platform provides them with a positive, secure giving experience.

 Ask potential vendors about their payment processing solutions so that you can ensure they’re maintaining the highest standards of security and have tools in place to detect and prevent fraud.

-Some peer-to-peer fundraising software will be more user-friendly or easy-to-learn than others, so make sure you know what you’re getting yourself into before you make your final decision.
+Some peer-to-peer fundraising software will be more user-friendly or easier to learn than others, so make sure you know what you’re getting yourself into before making your final decision.

-Ask to see a demo of the software to see what the user experience is like.
+Ask for a demo of the software to see what the user experience is like.
 Additionally, ask your vendor what training and support they offer should you encounter any learning curves or issues.